dshcheung/WDI_HK_9/04-server-applications/node-express-views-lesson/readme.md

 ## Setting up our app to use EJS - Codealong (10 mins)

+Fork this [repo](https://github.com/wdi-hk-9/lesson-node-express-views).
+You will need to use this repo for the rest of the lesson.

 First, let's require `ejs` in our applications `package.json`.
 In dependencies, add:

 ```json